- Beach Vibes

 The Riviera Maya stretches 100 miles from Punta Brava to Punta Allen and includes the island of Cozumel.
 Playa Del Carmen and Tulum are the most popular cities in the region for tourists with accommodation ranging from all-inclusive resorts to simple lodgings.
 Relax under an umbrella on the beach or take an adventurous dive under the sea.
 Whatever type of vacation you choose, the Riviera Maya is the place to be.

-For the adventurous, the recreational activities are endless such as scuba diving with electric rays among giant sponges and stony corals, jetskiing miles across the Caribbean waters, and swimming with dolphins at Delphenus in Playa del Carmen.
+For the adventurous, the recreational activities are endless such as scuba diving with electric rays among giant sponges and stony corals, ziplining over beautiful jungles at Xplor Park, jetskiing miles across the Caribbean waters, and swimming with dolphins at Delphenus in Playa del Carmen.

 Visiting cenotes is another experience unique to this area.
 Cenotes are sinkholes filled with fresh water, typically found in caves, that the Mayans believed were sacred places.
 With thousands of cenotes found in the Riviera Maya area, it’s easy to find one to explore through diving or swimming.
+You can explore on your own or take a guided tour with companies like Xenotes.
 Gran Cenote in Tulum is one of the most popular destinations with wooden platforms leading to a circular underground water wonderland surrounded by limestone stalagmites and stalactites.

 Beyond the City